 There are a number of different things to consider before you start shopping around.
 You should also keep in mind the various options available for where to get financing.

-Let’s start by considering a few factors to think about before you go shopping to finance your rental property’s mortgage.
+Let’s start by considering a few factors before shopping for financing your rental property’s mortgage.

 - How well do you know the neighborhood?